donejs/donejs/docs/place-my-order.md

 Restaurant.getList({}).then(restaurants => console.log(restaurants.attr()));
 ```

 After reloading the homepage you should see the restaurant information logged in the console.
-Once verified you can remove the test code again.
+Once you've verified, you can remove the test code.

 ### Add data to the page